dsg-uwaterloo/ORTOA/README.md

 ORTOA- a One Round Trip Oblivious Access protocol that reads or writes data stored on remote storage *in one round without revealing the type of access*.

-The ORTOA-tee project implements this access protocol leveraging the cryptographic guarantees of trusted execution environments (hardware enclaves).
+The ORTOA-tee project implements this access protocol leveraging the cryptographic guarantees of trusted execution environments (hardware enclaves) and benchmarks the performance.

 ## Project Dependencies